 The University of Iowa

 Electronic transcripts can be sent to firstname.lastname@example.org; however, for transcripts to be considered official, they must be sent directly from the student’s school.

 Students are typically notified of admission decisions in early July.

 The following factors are considered by the admissions committee while reviewing applications.
 This list is not all inclusive.
 It is in alphabetical order and does not designate order of importance:

 - Academic Preparation, including GPA

 - Advanced Placement/Honors/Dual Enrollment Credit

-- Commitment to service to others
+- Demonstrated commitment of service to others

 - Contribution to the College of Nursing commitment to diversity and inclusion